How to Replace the AC Evaporator on a 2007 Kia Sportage

 - To the bottom right of the glove box opening is a glove box light switch.
 Push the switch out of its place holder and disconnect the wire connectors.

-Removing the Instrument Cluster
+Step 7: Remove the Instrument Cluster

 - Remove the top two screws that hold the black plastic instrument cover.
 Pull on the cover to release the push pin tension.